dbt-labs/docs.getdbt.com/website/docs/docs/core-versions.md

 ---
-title: "Understanding dbt Core versions"
+title: "About dbt Core versions"
 id: "core-versions"
-description: "Learn about semantic versions of dbt Core, and how long those versions are supported."
+description: "Learn about semantic versioning for dbt Core, and how long those versions are supported."
 ---

+dbt Core releases follow [semantic versioning](https://semver.org/).
+The policies and expectations on this page assume prior familiarity with semantic versions.
+For more on how we use semantic versions, see "[How dbt Core uses semantic versioning](#how-dbt-core-uses-semantic-versioning)."

 ### Further reading

+- To learn how you can use dbt Core versions in dbt Cloud, see "[Choosing a dbt Core version](cloud-choosing-a-dbt-version)."
-- To learn about the different ways you can install dbt Core, see "[How to install dbt Core](dbt-cli/install/overview)."
+- To learn about installing dbt Core, see "[How to install dbt Core](dbt-cli/install/overview)."
 - To restrict your project to only work with a range of dbt Core versions, or use the currently running dbt Core version, see [`require-dbt-version`](require-dbt-version) and [`dbt_version`](dbt_version).
-- To learn how you can use dbt Core versions in dbt Cloud, see "[Choosing a dbt Core version](cloud-choosing-a-dbt-version)."

-dbt Core releases follow [semantic versioning](https://semver.org/).
-The policies and expectations on this page assume prior familiarity with semantic versions.
-If you're not familiar with semantic versions, we recommend that you start by reading the section titled ["What are semantic versions?"](#what-are-semantic-versions)

-## Timeline and support

-### Support for versions prior to v1.0
+## Version support prior to v1.0

 - We are no longer releasing new patches for minor versions prior to v1.0
 - As of June 30, 2022, dbt Cloud will remove support for dbt Core versions older than v1.0

-### Support for versions starting with v1.0
+## Version support starting with v1.0

-#### Minor version support
+### Minor version support

 Minor versions will be supported for one year (12 months) from the date of their initial release. _This is a definite commitment._ Our mechanism for continuing to support a minor version is by releasing new patches for that minor version—so it's important to make sure you're always using the latest patch.

 While a minor version is officially supported, you can use it in dbt Cloud.
-For more information, see ["Choosing a dbt version"](cloud-choosing-a-dbt-version).
+For more on dbt Cloud versioning, see "[Choosing a dbt version](cloud-choosing-a-dbt-version)."

-#### Ongoing patches
+### Ongoing patches

 During the 12 months of ongoing support, we will continue to release new patch versions that include fixes.